ericrallen/old-school-front-end-challenge/README.md

 [0.02ms] court
 ```

 **Note**: I wrapped calls to the built-in prototype functions like `String.prototype.split()`, `Array.prototype.push()`, and `Array.prototype.sort()` just in case there were any outliers where we'd need to do something clever.
 In general, the likelihood of one of them being the bottlenock instead of our own code is low, but there are situations where you might need to adapt something to optimize your specific use case.
-Also, the engine will sometimes optimize things under the hood in ways that you don't anticipate, so we don't want to assume someting will or won't be performant without measuring it.
+Also, the engine will sometimes optimize things under the hood in ways that you don't anticipate, so we don't want to assume someting will or won't be performant without measuring it first.
+Measure twice.
+Optimize once.

 ##### Step two

-Let's try a different approach using `performance.mark()` and `performance.measure()`.
+Let's try a different approach using [`performance.mark()`](https://developer.mozilla.org/en-US/docs/Web/API/Performance/mark) and [`performance.measure()`](https://developer.mozilla.org/en-US/docs/Web/API/Performance/measure).
 We don't want to prematurely optimize, so let's start with just looking at the overall function.

-I added a script that wraps our function in `performance.mark()` calls, calls the function a bunch of times, and then returns the average response time:
+I added a script that wraps our function in `performance.mark()` calls, calls the function a configurable number of times, and then returns the average execution time:

 ```log
 -[PERFORMANCE]-------------------